 You might think he’s the comic relief, but Jesper knows how to handle himself in a fight.
 He is the sharpshooter of the group, with his twin pistols at his side, he is an impeccable shot.
 Quick-witted and constantly on the move, Jesper enjoys working with Kaz, especially when the pay helps to fuel his gambling debt.
 However, sometimes his inability to stay quiet gets him into more trouble than he can shoot his way out of.

 Actor Kit Young is playing Jesper in the show.

 Is Wylan Van Eck in Netflix’s ‘Shadow and Bone’?

-As far as we know, Wylan isn’t in Netflix’s ‘Shadow and Bone’ yet, but he is a massive fan favorite, not to mention a major player in Six of Crows, so chances are we will be seeing him sooner or later.
-Can’t hurt to know a bit more about him.
+Wylan isn’t in Season One of Netflix’s ‘Shadow and Bone,’ however, he’s set to appear in Season Two.
+He’ll be portrayed by actor Jack Wolfe (‘The Magic Flute’).
+Wylan is a massive fan favorite, not to mention a major player in Six of Crows.
+Even though he’s yet to appear on screen, it can’t hurt to know a bit more about him.

 The son of one of Ketterdam’s wealthiest merchants, it is a bit surprising to find Wylan mixed up with the Dregs.
 However, his skill with demolition is promising enough for Kaz to include him on his crew.
 He is far less experienced than the others, but his underdog status and his enthusiasm for the mission make you root for him.
 And when you learn why he left home, you will want nothing more than to give that poor kid a hug.